Asia must do more to help global Ebola fight - World Bank

 South Korea has pledged to contribute $5.6 million dollars to combat the virus, and both Japan and China have sent equipment or medical staff to the Ebola-stricken countries in West Africa.

-China has so far donated 750 million yuan (76.88 million pounds) to 13 African countries and international organisations to combat Ebola, according to the government.
+China has so far donated 750 million yuan ($123 million) to 13 African countries and international organisations to combat Ebola, according to the government.
 It has also sent hundreds of health workers.

 But the overall response from Asia has lagged contributions from the United States, which has sent thousands of troops and pledged $1 billion, and other Western states.